 Based on all the current developments and the Council of Higher Education’s decision dated 18.3.2020 to halt all certificate programs, we will most unfortunately not be running Sabancı University’s School of Languages Trainer Education Program (SLTEP) in June this year.
-The next SLTEP will therefore run in June 2021.
+The next SLTEP will be announced on our website in due course.

 Please stay healthy, safe and positive.

 Welcome to our blog!
 Welcome to the School of Languages Trainer Education Program (SLTEP).

 Our Program is designed to provide professional development in the area of language teacher education.
 It aims to help participants develop the knowledge, skills and awareness required for effective teacher training with a view to catering for the training and development needs of teachers in their own institutions and in a wider training context.